 Employment of sales managers is projected to grow at a respectable seven percent over the period of 2016 to 2026, which is about as fast as the average for all occupations.

 As Americans become more concerned with planning for retirement and better managing their money, personal financial advisors (also called financial planners) should have no problem finding work.
 That's because people are turning to financial advisors to help them with investments, insurance decisions, savings plans, estate planning, and more.
 Higher life expectancies and an aging population are only helping fuel demand for these services.

-In fact, the BLS projects employment of these professionals to rise a whopping 30 percent from 2014 to 2024.
+In fact, the BLS projects employment of these professionals to rise 14 percent from 2016 to 2026.
 To cash in on this finance profession, all it takes is earning a bachelor's degree.
 Going further to become a Certified Financial Planner can help you advance in the field, but as far as an MBA goes, it's not necessary.

 Here's a surprise for most people: You don't need an MBA to become an accountant.
 However, you do need at least a bachelor's degree, and many in the field go on to pursue the Certified Public Accountants (CPA) designation to advance their careers.

 Still, breaking into this financially focused career is something you can do right after your undergrad years.
 Accountants work mainly with financial records, ensuring everything is correct and above board, and preparing all necessary taxes.
 Nearly every company in the world, and a good number of individuals, require accounting services, so work is readily available.

 A growth rate of 10 percent is expected between 2016 and 2026, and the median salary for accountants was $68,150 as of 2016.
 But depending on the location and the type of company you work for (or if you go into private practice), that number can soar.